dotnet-presentations/blazor-workshop/docs/09-progressive-web-app.md

 ### Sending a notification

 Now you have subscriptions, you can send notifications.
-This involves performing some complex cryptographic operations on your server in order to protect the data in transit.
+This involves performing some complex cryptographic operations on your server to protect the data in transit.
 Thankfully the bulk of the complexity is handled for us by a third-party NuGet package.

 To get started, in your `BlazingPizza.Server` project, reference the NuGet package `WebPush`.
 The following instructions are based on using version `1.0.11`.